tatasulysta/carousel/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+### Note
+This application was primarily developed and tested using Android emulator to validate its core functionality and behavior.
+Although the testing environment was Android-specific, the development process focused on ensuring responsiveness and adaptability across different screen sizes and resolution.
+To achieve this, the application were designed using relative dimensions derived from the device's screen size, such as percentages of the screen width and height.
 ## Process

 Using the react-native-reanimated library to optimized the feature by using: